 Students or parents/guardians who have questions concerning this policy should contact Cheryl Roy in the Business Office.
 She may be reached at (630) 243-3284, or via e-mail by clicking on her name.

 Lemont High School's Learning Resource Center (LRC) serves as an excellent resource for the school's students and staff.
 Students have the opportunity to borrow a variety of materials from the LRC.
-Students are assessed fines if they do not return those materials in a timely fashion, and also are responsible for the cost of replacing any damaged materials.
-Students or parents/guardians who have questions concerning LRC fines or damages to LRC property should contact LRC Director Cathy Mayer.
-She may be reached at (630) 243-3248, or via e-mail by clicking on her name.
+Students are assessed fines if they do not return those materials in a timely fashion, and also are responsible for the cost of replacing any lost or damaged materials.
+Students or parents/guardians who have questions concerning LRC fines or damages to LRC property should contact LRC Secretary Doreen Rick.
+She may be reached at (630) 243-3251, or via e-mail by clicking on her name.

 Fees Assessed to Outsider Users